Study Abroad Student Takes Well Deserved Spring Break

 But the Mediterranean island paradise won’t be all fun and games for Cochrane.
 “You know how hard it is to constantly have to convince my parents this is a cultural experience?
 The trip just can’t be spent in the club, I’ll have to explore the beaches too.
 It’s kind of like having to work.”

 If you need a break from the rigors of student life, why not join Stoke Travel on the world’s number one party island.
-We’ll be out there from the 23rd to the 26th of March, and the 30th of March to the 2nd of April, where you’ll be able to relax by partying 20 hours a day.
+We’ll be out there from the 12th to the 15th and again from the 19th to the 22nd of April, where you’ll be able to relax by partying 20 hours a day.